 I recently worked with a management team that was going through a difficult time.
 Due to the company’s response to major market changes and a sweeping reorganization, people were feeling unsure of where they stood.
 Everyone on the team – including the CEO – was feeling uncomfortable.
 And there was very little trust amongst them.
 There was major work to be done.

 If you think trust is on the soft side of workplace behaviors, think again.

-Test this out yourself; think of someone with whom you have a trusting relationship at work.
+Test this out yourself: Think of someone with whom you have a trusting relationship at work.
 How well do you communicate?
 How fast do you get things done?
 What kind of results do you have?
-Now think about someone with whom you don’t have much trust and ask yourself those same questions.
+Now think about someone with whom you don’t have much trust, and ask yourself those same questions.
 Undoubtedly you will get very different answers.

 The management team I worked with that I mentioned above did a terrific job of honestly discussing individual and team dynamics in a facilitated discussion that yielded significant breakthroughs.
-This was the start of a new atmosphere, and new trust amongst the team members that they can take to the bank.
+This was the start of a new atmosphere and new trust amongst the team members that they can take to the bank.

 Try the PI Behavioral Assessment™.

 Understand what drives people so you can unlock your company's potential.